top of page

 What if I have special dietary needs?

 If you have any special dietary needs, we will try hard to provide you with a healthy diet that meets your needs.
-We typically serve gluten free, vegetarian and lactose free meals.
+We typically serve gluten-free, vegetarian, and lactose-free meals.

 What do I do if I have any questions?

 Our staff slack group is a perfect place to get answers if you are already hired.
-You can also contact the Director, Executive or any of the leadership team.
+You can also contact the Director, Executive, or any of the leadership team.

 bottom of page